miladabd/miladabd.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a postdoctoral research fellow at the University of Maryland working with [Tom Goldstein](https://www.cs.umd.edu/~tomg/).
-My broad research focus lies at the intersection of machine learning and optimization with the aim of creating practical systems which are secure, efficient, and effective on real-world problems.
-Recent areas of study range from dataset security, few-shot learning, and making neural networks that can think deeper to extrapolate their knowledge to solve harder problems.
+My broad research focus lies at the intersection of machine learning and optimization with the aim of creating practical systems which are secure, efficient, and reliable on real-world problems.
+Current areas of study range from dataset security to few-shot learning to making neural networks that can think deeper to extrapolate their knowledge to solve harder problems.
 Before my current position, I received a Ph.D. in mathematics at the University of Maryland.

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.